 Under the proposed terms of the Utility Money Pool, short-term funds would be available from the following sources for short-term loans to the Utility Subsidiaries from time to time: (1) surplus funds in the treasuries of Utility Money Pool participants other than Exelon, (2) surplus funds in the treasury of Exelon, and (3) proceeds from bank borrowings by Utility Money Pool participants or the sale of commercial paper by Exelon or the Utility Subsidiaries for loan to the Utility Money Pool ("External Funds").
 Funds would be made available from such sources in such order as the administrator of the Utility Money Pool (likely Exelon Services) may determine would result in a lower cost of borrowing, consistent with the individual borrowing needs and financial standing of the companies providing funds to the pool.
-The determination of whether a Utility Money Pool or shall lend funds to the Utility Money Pool would be made by such participant's chief financial officer or treasurer, or by a designee thereof, on the basis of cash flow projections and other relevant factors, in such participant's sole discretion.
+The determination of whether a Utility Money Pool participant at any time has surplus funds to lend to the Utility Money Pool or shall lend funds to the Utility Money Pool would be made by such participant's chief financial officer or treasurer, or by a designee thereof, on the basis of cash flow projections and other relevant factors, in such participant's sole discretion.
 See Exhibit J-1 for a copy of the Form of Utility Money Pool Agreement.

-As discussed in more detail below, a separate Non-Utility Money Pool will be established by Exelon with certain Non-Utility Subsidiary companies of Exelon./36/
+As discussed in more detail below, a separate Non-Utility Money Pool will be established by Exelon with certain Non-Utility Subsidiary companies of Exelon./31/ $\,$

 Utility Money Pool participants that borrow would borrow pro rata from each company that lends, in the proportion that the total amount loaned by each such lending company bears to the total amount then loaned through the Utility Money Pool.
 On any day when more than one fund source (e.g., surplus treasury funds of Exelon and other Utility Money Pool participants ("Internal Funds") and External Funds), with different rates of interest, is used to fund loans through the Utility Money Pool, each borrower would borrow pro rata from each such fund source in the Utility Money Pool in the same proportion that the amount of funds provided by that fund source bears to the total amount of short-term funds available to the Utility Money Pool.
-Amounts borrowed by the Utility Subsidiaries from the Utility Money Pool would count against the Utility Subsidiary short-term borrowing authority referred to in Item 1.E.3.(a) above.